unnsse/unnsse.io/content/posts/typelevel_weather_10032024.md

   def classifyTemperature(temp: Double): F[Option[String]]
 }
 ```
+By using `F[_]`, you allow the caller to decide which effect type to use (e.g., IO, Future, etc.), making the trait
+abstract over different computational effects.
+More on Tagless Final later...

-# 6.0 GitHub Repository
+# 7.0 GitHub Repository

 The full code is available here: https://github.com/unnsse/WeatherService

-Note: By no means, is this code production ready or even should be considered idiomatic Scala, this was just a mere exploratory
+Note: By no means, is this code production ready or even should be considered idiomatic Scala, this was just a mere
-exercise.
+exploratory exercise.